A Fire in the Cold Season

 A Fire in the Cold Season is a 2019 Canadian thriller drama film, directed by Justin Oakey.
 The film stars Stephen Oates as Scott, an introverted trapper who has discovered a dead body, and Michaela Kurimsky as Mona, the dead man's pregnant widow.
 It received praise for its cinematography, intricate original score, as well as its "artful, genre-bending approach" to the backwoods thriller.

-The film premiered on September 13, 2019 at the FIN Atlantic Film Festival.
+The film premiered on September 13, 2019 at the Atlantic International Film Festival.
 It subsequently had its international premiere in Iceland, and continued to screen at festivals during the COVID-19 pandemic, before a delated theatrical and digital release in Canada (October 2020).
 It has since been released internationally, in dozens of countries.

 James Klopko received a Canadian Screen Award nomination for Best Cinematography at the 9th Canadian Screen Awards in 2021.